k8ssandra/k8ssandra/docs/content/en/components/stargate/_index.md

 title: "Stargate APIs for Cassandra"
 linkTitle: "Stargate"
 weight: 1
-description: K8ssandra deploys Stargate to provide APIs that interact with Apache Cassandra&reg; databases.
+description: K8ssandra Operator deploys Stargate to provide APIs that interact with Apache Cassandra&reg; databases.
 ---

 Stargate provides a data gateway with REST, GraphQL, and Document APIs in front of your K8ssandra-managed Cassandra database.
+Stargate is deployed by a K8ssandra Operator install, based on the [Stargate]({{< relref "/reference/crd/stargate/" >}}) Custom Resource Definition (CRD).

-Stargate is deployed by K8ssandra as part of its Helm chart install.
-If you haven't already installed K8ssandra, see the [install]({{< relref "/install" >}}) topics.
+If you haven't already installed a K8ssandraCluster using K8ssandra Operator, see the [local install]({{< relref "/install/local" >}}) topic.

 ## Introduction